 Improvements are structures that can be found when using the Search action from the search deck.
-Any structure placed on an eyot may be used by anyone who is in the same space as the structure.
-If the eyot is owned by a player, then so is the structure, and different rules may apply to the use of the structure (below).
-No more than one structure of a type may be placed on the same eyot.
-Improvements may not be interacted with in an Activation if the player passes that Activation.
+Any structure placed on a hex may be used by anyone who is in the same space as the structure.
+No more than one structure of a type may be placed on the same hex, and there can be no more than six structures on any campaign hex.
+Structures have crafting levels just like normal crafted goods.

 Improvement Use Bridge Acts as a road, but may span a river or ravine.
-Farm Produces food in a hex that contains good soil & extends a flora source to 3 events.
+Farm Produces flora resources in a hex that contains edible resources appropriate to farming.
+Gain an additional roll per crafting level of the structure for each hireling / character.
+Allows four Hirelings to take on action together.
 Fortress Defensive structure with a cannon.
 Whenever an airship, character or hireling enters this or an adjacent hex, the structure fires off a 3 damage shot at Gunner 2.
 If a player owns this structure, they choose whether or not the Fortress fires.
 If the owner is in the same space as the Fortress, it will act as Armor with a value of 4.
 May hold 12 characters or Hirelings who may not be attacked.
+Garden Produces flora resources in a hex that contains herbs appropriate to gardening.
+Gain an additional roll per crafting level of the structure for each hireling / character.
+Allows four Hirelings to take on action together.
+Hunting Lodge Produces fauna resources in a hex that contains animal resources that can be hunted.
+Gain an additional roll per crafting level of the structure for each hireling / character.
+Allows four Hirelings to take on action together.
 Lumber Mill Produces Wood in a hex where a source has been located.
+Gain an additional roll per crafting level of the structure for each hireling / character.
+Allows four Hirelings to take on action together.
 Mine Produces rocks or minerals in a viable hex where a source has been located.
+Gain an additional roll per crafting level of the structure for each hireling / character.
+Allows four Hirelings to take on action together.
 Quarry Produces stone in a viable hex where a source has been located.
+Gain an additional roll per crafting level of the structure for each hireling / character.
+Allows four Hirelings to take on action together.
 Road Makes movement in a hex normal, ignoring terrain penalties.
-Shipyard Produces ship and airship and upgrades at the crafted level.
-Draw one upgrade card per round when at the shipyard and you may choose to purchase the upgrade for its listed cost.
-Can take the Repair action once per turn at Rating-3 on a docked ship.
+Shipyard Produces sailing ship or airship upgrades at the crafted level.
+Draw one upgrade card per round when any character, crew or hireling is at the shipyard and you may choose to purchase the upgrade for its listed cost.
+Can take the Repair action once per turn adding three dice on a docked ship.
+May salvage a permanently destroyed ship as a downtime action for half of its resources.
 Smithy Produces basic crafted level armor and weapons.
-Stable May produce a horse for 3 food.
-Horses count as a mount.
+Stable May produce a mount.
 Transport May transport 20 resources and 2 people.
-Trade House Buys and sells resources.
-Once per Activation, you may sell any undamaged item for its listed production cost or resource for its listed retail cost.
-You may also buy any available resource at the Tradehouse for twice its retail value, or any available crafted item for twice its production value.
-If another player owns the structure, you pay them.
 WatchTower Grants one Take Watch action (2 hex radius if a soldier is present).
 May hold 4 Hirelings or characters who may not be attacked.